-Students scoring a 13 or less composite score on the ACT are required to take courses in the College Prep curriculum (see College Prep below).
+Students scoring a 13 or less composite score on the ACT are required to take courses in the College Prep curriculum.

 Any applicant who does not have an ACT score submitted with his/her admissions application will be placed in the College Prep curriculum.